The Croatian coffee culture is probably one of the first things every tourist notices when coming to this small country.

 Although Lemon is a night club as well, for a good cup of coffee we recommend a visit to their summer terrace, located in the backyard of the Archaeological Museum.
 This cafe is a stone throw away from the Ban Jelačić Square.

 Located between the Zagreb Cathedral and Ban Jelačić Square, this small cake shop is a perfect place to start your morning in.
-Its French-style interior makes this place incredibly charming and cozy and their cafe and cakes are outstanding!
+Its French-style interior makes this place incredibly charming and cosy and their cafe and cakes are outstanding!

 Torte i To, meaning Cakes & That is located inside the Kaptol shopping centre at the end of the popular Tkalčićeva street.
 This small cafe full of comfortable sofas, armchairs and cushions serves the best cheese cake and brownie in town.
 They have a really nice terrace as well, which is usually packed during hot summer days.